Kalshi Super Bowl Promo Code GOALMAX: Get $10 in Bonuses for Seahawks vs Patriots Trading | Goal.com US

 Kalshi Super Bowl Promo Code

-Up for grabs is a $10 bonus.
-Simply sign up today, using the Kalshi promo code GOALMAX trade $10 worth of contracts, and boom, the bonus is credited to your account, for use on the Seahawks–Patriots showdown and much more.
+Grab a $10 bonus with ease—sign up today using the Kalshi promo code GOALMAX, trade $10 worth of contracts, and watch the bonus hit your account, ready to use on the Seahawks–Patriots showdown and beyond.

 - Learn more about the Kalshi promo code